ColleagueRiley/raw-mouse-input/README.md

 XGrabPointer(display, window, True, PointerMotionMask, GrabModeAsync, GrabModeAsync, None, None, CurrentTime);
 ```

-This gives the window full control of the pointer, thereby locking it to the window.
+This gives the window full control of the pointer.

 On Windows, ClipCursor locks the cursor to a specific rect on the screen.
 This means we must find the window rectangle on the screen and then clip the mouse to that rectangle.